Last Updated on October 6, 2022 by Wandering our World

 Solo women should avoid walking alone at night (use a recommended taxi), and be wary of drinks being offered by strangers.

-Is Kigali safe for LGBTQ travelers?
+Is Kigali Safe For LGBTQ Travelers?

 Being LGBTQ is not illegal in Kigali, but discrimination still exists in Rwanda.
 Whilst Kigali does have a few bars that are LGBTQ friendly, it’s advised to be relatively discreet as Rwanda remains quite conservative in comparison to many Western nations.

-Terrorism in Kigali
+The Terrorism Situation In Kigali

 Terrorism in Kigali and Rwanda is almost unheard of, which adds to Kigali’s reputation of being a safe tourist destination.